Posts

 Image

-With this central image of a young woman being stalked and menaced through dark and foreboding forests by a snarling, sly and slathering beast, Red Riding Hood has also always had its roots firmly planted in horror.
-Later adaptations of the folk story, by the likes of Charles Perrault, demonstrate a harsh conservative morality akin to many horror films (particularly certain 80s slasher films) warning of what happens to young people who ‘stray from the path’ and indulge their ‘primal instincts’.
-It is essentially a dark tale about sexual awakening.
+With its central image of a young woman being stalked and menaced through a dark and foreboding forest by a sly and slathering beast, Red Riding Hood has always had its roots firmly planted in horror.
+Later literary adaptations of the folk story, by the likes of Charles Perrault and the Brothers Grimm, demonstrate a harsh conservative morality akin to many horror films (particularly certain 80s slasher films) warning of what happens to young people who ‘stray from the path’ and let their curiosity get the better of them.
+It is essentially a dark tale about rite of passage and crossing the threshold from childhood to adulthood.
 The forest, a place used time and again in literature and cinema to represent a place of hidden danger, primal fear and dark threat (but also, interestingly, freedom from the restraint and pressures of conservative society) serves as the suitable backdrop; a place that is as far removed from civilisation as possible.
-What further embeds the tale in horror is the fact that the Big Bad Wolf can be seen as a werewolf – another handy metapho...
+What further embeds the tale in horror is...

 Happy 'Bloody' Birthday, Behind the Couch